New Classes for Fall 2020!

-This Fall, we will be offering several new courses including: CHE 250 (Descriptive Inorganic Chemistry), CHE 501/701 (Polymer Chemistry) and the accompanying lab (CHE 501L/701L) as well as FMT 140 (Introduction to Fermentation).
+This Fall, we will be offering several new courses including: CHE 501E (Computational Chemistry) and CHE 895 (Chemistry Independent Research).
+In addition, we are also offering several recently added courses, CHE 250 and CHE 502/CHE 702 (Polymers and Particles).
+FMT 140 (Introduction to Fermentation) will also be returning.
 FMT 140 will fulfill the science general education requirement for element 4.
 Please read the course desciptions below for more information:

 CHE 250 (2 credits) - This class will cover the basic principles of inorganic chemistry including the discovery of the elements, their properties, and the significance of the Periodic table; atomic structure, bonding models, acid-base chemistry, oxidation-reduction chemistry, and coordination chemistry.
 Prerequisite: A "C" or better in both CHE 112 and CHE 112L .